London Court

-London Court is a three and four-level open-roofed shopping arcade located in the central business district in Perth, Western Australia.
+London Court is a four-level mock Tudor open shopping arcade located in the central business district of Perth, Western Australia.
 It was built in 1937 by wealthy gold financier and businessman Claude de Bernales for residential and commercial purposes.
-The arcade runs between the Hay Street Mall and St Georges Terrace and is considered an important tourist attraction in the City of Perth.
+The arcade runs between the Hay Street Mall and St Georges Terrace and is considered an important tourist attraction in the Perth CBD.
 It received a National Trust of Australia classification in 1978 and was recorded in the Register of the National Estate in 1982.
 The Heritage Council of Western Australia included it in the State Heritage Register in 1996.